johnmcfarlane/papers/c++/error-handling.md

 ## Enforcement Profiles

-The domain of the program greatly affects preferred enforcement strategy for Handling Dynamically-Enforceable Contracts.
+The domain of the program greatly affects preferred Unambiguous Bug Strategies.

 ### Tester